Showmen's Rest: Other Showmen's Rests

 A few other Showmen's Rests can be found, including one at Mount Olivet Cemetery, in Hugo, Oklahoma, where a winter circus home calls itself Circus City, USA.
 In Miami, Florida, the largest Showmen's Rest is at Southern Memorial Park, where large elephant and lion statues flank hundreds of markers commemorating circus greats and not-so-greats.
 Tampa, Florida's Showmen's Rest is located close to the Greater Tampa Showmen's Association near downtown.

 In popular culture

 Location used in an episode of NBC's Chicago Fire (Ep.
 Dead of Winter, 2021).
 A grave-keeper's arm is pinned under a fallen gravestone.

+The middle grade novel, It Found Us by Lindsay Currie, was inspired by research the author did on the Hagenbeck-Wallace train wreck.
+The author encourages readers to visit the Showmen's League of America website as well as the donation page to help support the upkeep of this beautiful memorial.